 - Chronic alcohol abuse produces a false high.

-- Splenectomy is a surgical procedure (partial or complete removal of the spleen); this raises A1C.
+- Splenectomy is a surgical procedure (removal of the spleen, either whole or partially); this raises A1C.

 - Chronic liver disease has a false A1C low.